dfki-ric/pytransform3d/README.md

     nosetests

 A coverage report will be located at `cover/index.html`.
+Note that you have to install `nose` to run the tests and `coverage` to obtain the code coverage report.
 The branch coverage is currently 100% for code that is not related to the GUI.